A Systematic Framework for Enterprise Knowledge Retrieval: Leveraging LLM-Generated Metadata to Enhance RAG Systems: Experimental Results

 \subsection{Retriever Performance Analysis}

 Based on our evaluation metrics, retrieval performance demonstrates complex interactions between chunking strategies and embedding techniques.
-The Hit Rate@10 results (Table \ref{table:hit_rate}) reveal that naive chunking with TF-IDF embeddings achieves the highest performance (0.925), closely followed by naive chunking with prefix-fusion (0.900).
+The Hit Rate@10 results (Table~\ref{table:retrieval_performance}) reveal that naive chunking achieves the highest performance (0.900) with both TF-IDF and prefix-fusion embeddings, closely followed by recursive chunking with content-only and prefix-fusion (0.875).
 This contradicts conventional assumptions about semantic chunking superiority.